wix-incubator/playable/docs/player-public-methods.md

 player.hideLogo();
 ```

-Method for hidding logo.
-If you use `setLogoAlwaysShowFlag` or `setControlsShouldAlwaysShow`, logo would automaticaly appear.
+Method for hiding logo.
+If you use `setAlwaysShowLogo` or `setControlsShouldAlwaysShow`, logo would automaticaly appear.

 ## showLogo()